Researcher

 About

-I am currently doing research on justice and conflict resolution in resource management as well as on the linkages between natural resources management and the development of authoritarian regimes.
+I am currently doing research on justice and conflict resolution in resource management as well as on the linkages between environmental governance and the development of authoritarian regimes.

-I have professional experience in rural development mainly in Central America where I have been working between 2002 and 2010 with smallholder farmers, indigenous groups and international organisations.
+I have professional experience in rural development mainly in Central America ( Nicaragua, Honduras, Guatemala) where I have been working between 2002 and 2010 with smallholder farmers, Indigenous groups and international organisations.

 I am particularly interested in exploring how radical social and environmental transformations towards justice and equity can emerge, and the role of scholar-activists in supporting the emergence of such transformations.